-A small team, building one quiet, careful thing.
+Building one quiet, careful thing.

 The Enneagram is the most useful map of human motivation we’ve encountered.
 It’s also the most abused — flattened into quizzes, turned into horoscopes, weaponized in group chats.